datawire/quark/design/backend/sourcemaps.md

 several (possibly all) of our targets and transform them prior to displaying the result.
 Javascript and Java both support sourcemaps natively, not sure what the story is for Ruby.

+An even more basic fallback that would be good would be to simply include comments at the end of each generated line of code that references the originating line of quark.